 The plant usually grows upward but lateral branches develop when the twig or stem is broken or damaged.
 Inflorescence is a spike.
 Propagation through seeds, root suckers and branch cuttings.
 The roots are thick and fleshy and anchor the plant strongly.

-Agyajal grows in partially shaded places on humus rich moist soil but it cannot withstand in water logging situation.
+Agyajal grows in partially shaded places on humus rich moist soil but it cannot withstand in the water-logging situation.
 Watering is required in the dry season.
-A long terminal inflorescence comes out from every shoots in January and February and the seeds matures with in a month and dispersed with feathery wings.
-Seed germination takes place naturally on clear ground in the wet monsoon.
+A long terminal inflorescence comes out from every shoots in January and February and the seeds mature within a month and dispersed with feathery wings.
+Seed germination takes place naturally on the clear ground in the wet monsoon.

-Agyajal is a valuable medicinal plant especially for the mother of newly born child.
-Its decoction or soup is taken by the mothers to get recovery from leucorrhoea, anemia and sickness.
+Agyajal is a valuable medicinal plant especially for the mother of a newly born child.
+Its decoction or soup is taken by the mothers to get recovery from leucorrhoea, anaemia and sickness.
 It is used as tonic and decoction for fever.

-2. Gennum (Allium sp.
-Family: Liliaceae): Pata Rasun (Leaf garlic) or Gennum grows in the hilly homestead areas of Sylhet especially in the Monipuri villages.
+2. Gennum (Allium tuberosum, Family: Amaryllidaceae): Pata Rasun (Leaf garlic) or Garlic Chives grows in the hilly homestead areas of Sylhet especially in the Monipuri villages.
 The leaves are used as substitute of garlic in curry, salad and Barta preparation.
 It is a very potential spice for common and wider use.
 Moreover, it grows throughout the year and leaves can also be collected for food preparation.
-It is partially shade loving and a good suitable crop for kitchen garden.
+It is partially shade-loving and a good suitable crop for the kitchen garden.

 Gennum is a bulbous leafy herb grown by the Monipuri people in the homestead area.
 A stock of 10 to 20 plants is enough for a family to meet the demand for garlic throughout the year.
 Leaves and flowers are like common garlic but leaves are fleshier and remain softer longer period than common garlic.
 Gennum usually flowers in March/ April and in August/September and produce seeds like common garlic seed.
 It can easily be propagated by sawing seeds and also vegetatively by planting bulbs.
 Allicin, alltin, allisatin sativins, anthocyanin are the chemicals present in Gennum.
 Gennum is commonly used to cure blood pressure, fever, cough and intestinal diseases.
 It is also a good tonic and is used in leucorrhoea.